rcsoyer/telemetry-service/README.md

 The project provides an easy to use ``dev`` Spring profile:
 [application-dev.yml](src/main/resources/application-dev.yml).

-From that file, you can adjust the connection to a local MySQL database instance.
+From that file, you can adjust the connection to local Postgres and Kafka instances.

-Or you may simply run a MySQL instance in a Docker container with the expected url configuration and credentials described in the file.
+Or you may simply run a Postgres and Kafka on a Docker container with the expected url configuration and credentials described in the file.

+### Docker compose
+- Run the docker compose file, in the /dev folder of this project, to create the `Postgres` and `Kafka`  containers needed to run the application on Spring's dev profile.

 The application then can be run in two ways: